AMReX-Astro/Nyx/README.md

 Nyx is parallelized with MPI + OpenMP, and has been run at parallel concurrency of up to 2,097,152 (on NERSC's Cori).

-More information on Nyx can be found here: http://amrex-astro.github.io/Nyx/
+More information on Nyx can be found at http://amrex-astro.github.io/Nyx/

-If you prefer to run depreciated BoxLib-based version of the code, then you can use the `boxlib` branch (which will no longer be updated).

 ## Getting Started